eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ---

-## How can I display the accounting information of my past SLURM jobs?
+## Displaying the accounting information of my past SLURM jobs

 You can get this information using the command `sacct -l -u $USER`.
 Please check the man pages `man sacct` for more options.